DeQuasar/Quasar-Gulp/README.md

 Usage Instructions
 ---

-First you will need to clone the Quasar-Gulp Github Repository in to your existing project folder.
+> First you will need to clone the Quasar-Gulp Github Repository in to your existing project folder.

 ```git
 git clone git@github.com:DeQuasar/Quasar-Gulp.git .
 ```

-Next Navigate to your project folder that contains the **package.json** file and run the following command.
+> Next Navigate to your project folder that contains the **package.json** file and run the following command.
 This command will install all the devDependencies in the package.json file.

 ```git
 npm install --save-dev
 ```

+> The current directory structure that I am using is as follows.

+* assets - Production folder
+    * images - Productions images
+    * stylesheets - Productions stylesheets
+    * javascript - Production Javascript

+* resources - Development Folder
+    * images - Uncompressed images
+    * scss - SCSS Files
+        * app.scss - Master SCSS File for imports
+            * scss folder - SCSS Folder
+            * scss folder - SCSS Folder
+    * stylesheets - Stylesheets that will be combined, cleaned, and compressed
+        * app.css
+        * reset.css

-Next find the following paths in the **gulpfile.js** file and edit them according to your project's directory structure.
+> Next find the following paths in the **gulpfile.js** file and edit them according to your project's directory structure.

 ##### SCSS Files